pacocp/classification-cosmic-rays-pytorch/README.md

 ### Contact

-Please contact me if there is any question (Francisco Carrillo-Perez: franciscocp@correo.ugr.es).
+Please contact me if there is any question (Francisco Carrillo-Perez: franciscocp@ugr.es).

 ### License